musement/api-documentation/Booking.md

 }
 ```

-### Finalize the order
+You'll get the order id as response.
+Once you have the order id you can pay your order.
 If the order amount is equal to 0 or you use your payment gateway, use the flow without payment (ask for activation).
-Otherwise follow the Payment flow in 4.4.2.
+Otherwise follow the _Braintree Payments flow_

 #### Without Payment Flow